telerik/winforms-docs/gridview/columns/column-types/gridviewcheckboxcolumn.md

 ## EditMode

 The __EditMode__ property controls when the value of the editor will be submitted to the cell.
-By default, the current behavior
-          is kept (OnValidate) and the value will  be submitted only when the current cell changes or the grid looses focus.
+By default, the current behavior is kept (OnValidate) and the value will  be submitted only when the current cell changes or the grid looses focus.
 The new value (OnValueChange) will submit the value immediately after the editor value changes.
-        #_[C#] _

 {{source=..\SamplesCS\GridView\Columns\GridViewCheckBoxColumn1.cs region=EditMode}}
 {{source=..\SamplesVB\GridView\Columns\GridViewCheckBoxColumn1.vb region=EditMode}}